 5. Chasing premium in volatile names: High IV is attractive but often reflects genuine downside risk.
 Balance premium yield against probability of a large adverse move

-The Wheel with AI: How Tradewink Enhances the Strategy
+How Tradewink Handles the Wheel Strategy

 Key Takeaways